Drallas/Dice-Rolling-Application/readme.md

-Simple Dice Rolling app from Real Python [Build a Dice-Rolling Application With Python](https://realpython.com/python-dice-roll/) project.
+Simple Dice Rolling App inspired by the Real Python [Build a Dice-Rolling Application With Python](https://realpython.com/python-dice-roll/) project.